programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 ## Error Testing and Future Additions for Users

-At this point, the application functions once you run the script on your computer.
+At this point, the application functions once you run the PdfFileMerger.py script on your computer.
 Because this application is likely intended for distribution so that others might benefit from your hard work, you should spend some time testing for errors—the end-user will not have the ability to open the original script and fix errors as they arise.

-We have already seen some examples of rudimentary error checking.
+Four PDF files are available to download to test your application and one "merged.pdf" to compare with your own application's output.
+They consist of an excerpt from Thomas Carlyle's
+*The Moral Phenomena of Germany* (1845).[^2] Once your run your PDF Merger script, drag the four files into the list widget.
+You must drag and drop in the list widget as our code specified that area as drag-and-droppable--the user cannot simply drop PDF files anywhere in the application.
+The items will enter the widget in the order that is considered alphabetical on your operating system (they are currently numbered to be alphabetical on MacOS).
+Our application also allows the user to re-arrange the order once the files have been dropped into the list widget.
+Whatever order prevails in the list widget at the time of merging execution is the order the files will appear in the final merged document.

+Once you press "Merge PDFs," select the final file location and a filename.
+If all processed correctly, you should see a dialogue box confirming successful execution.
+Now, navigate to the location you selected for your merged document.
+Open it.
+The document should contain be 9 PDF pages long.
+Each PDF page should consist of two pages from Carlyle's work.
+The original source material pages are numbered.
+Ensure that the beginning page is "Introduction" and that the following pages are numbered, in order, from 5 to 21.
+If the numbers match up, the merging was completely successful.
+You may also verify that your final document matches the provided "merged.pdf".

+On a short note, the selection of PDF files was made so as to best ensure error detection (at least rudimentarily, for our purposes).
+For example, the four documents are of varying lengths: 2 pages, 1 page, 5 pages, 1 page.
+These refer to PDF "pages," not the amount of pages of the original source document.
+Testing this shows us that the various `for` loops in our code correctly iterate through each page of each document.
+That we test four documents at once also verifies that our code does not iterate incorrectly.
+Even the selection of two 1-page files was purposeful, in that it helps verify against certain edge cases of our iterations over files and pages.
+Especially for GUI applications, it is essential to test edge cases and what "strange" things a user might do that could crash the application.
+The developer cannot imagine all possibilities, but thorough testing should ensure that the vast majority of use cases are covered.
+It is recommended that you try a few variations of PDFs to test if you can break the application--and also do not forget to try adding something in the incorrect order, using the list widget to correct the order, and then verifying that the merging is correct.
+If it is not, verify that your code matches the code above.

+There are also examples of error checking in our code that fulfill the principle of consistency and predictability in our user interface.
 For instance, in the `mergeDocSlot` function, one of the first lines of code is an `if statement` to check if QListWidget contains more than one PDF file to merge.
 This does two things for the user.
 First, if there are zero items in the ListWidget, the application will not crash when the user inadvertently clicks the Merge PDFs button, and the program attempts to merge nothing, an obvious impossibility.
 Second, suppose there is only one PDF to merge.
 In that case, no merging needs to occur.